nanoc/nanoc.app/content/docs/tutorial.md

 end</code></pre>

 It is important that this rule comes *before* the existing one (`compile '*' do … end`).
 When compiling a page, nanoc will use the first and only the first matching rule; if the new compilation rule were *below* the existing one, it would never have been used.

+The default routing rule still matches out needs, so we’ll keep that one intact.

 Now that we’ve told nanoc to filter this page using kramdown, let’s recompile the site.
 The `output/index.html` page source should now contain this text (header and footer omited):